josuneha/JDBC/ExercisesLab.md

 ## Exercise 2 Upgrading query
 Develop a program that connects with northbrick database and updates the information of one specific employee.
 For instance, we would like to change the city where one specific employee (EmployeeID=2) lives.
 You can choose any city name you want.

-Example: Update Employees SET City=Madrid WHERE EmployeeID=2;
+Example: Update Employees SET City='Madrid' WHERE EmployeeID=2;

 Now, in this second type of query exercise we are going to develop Data Upgrading Queries, which are queries that allow us to insert, modify and delete rows on a table of the Data Base with the following types SQL sentences: INSERT INTO, UPDATE or DELETE.
 In this case we will be introducing the executeUpdate(String sql) method of the class Statement.
 This specific method doesn’t have any returning object of the class ResultSet,instead it returns an Integer number which corresponds to the number of rows that were modified